 If your venue has an open fire, fantastic.
 If not, why not create a fabulous firepit outside for guests to enjoy and mingle around.

 Look out for the new Swedish fire torch craze – a fire made using a single log.
 It’s rustic, fun and certainly a feature that will make your wedding day unforgettable.

-Article by Lindsey Hunter of Get Knotted
+Guest post by Lindsey Hunter of Get Knotted

 Hygge Wedding Table Styling: Hazelwood Photo

 Festoon Lighting: David Walters Photography

 Chill Out Area: Archibald Photography

 Bride Wearing Fur Shrug: Lindy Yewen Photography